madzonga/contract-management/README.md

 ## Usage

 After installing the dependencies and running the necessary scripts, you can interact with the application through the available API endpoints.
 Import the `Contract Management API.postman_collection.json` into Postman.

+## Extra features added

+- Unit tests for each endpoint and some helper functions.